firesans/HDR-DIP-Project/README.md

 ## Run the code:
 1. Download the zip file by doing a git-clone
+2. Change the directory to codeBase
-2. Run the main.m file present in the src folder
+2. Run the main.m file present in the folder in matlab
 3. To observe the results on a different dataset, make sure to include the images in the "Scenes" empty folder and change the filename correspondingly in the main.m file.

 ### Input Image Datasets Link